-(d) In our opinion the aforesaid financial statements comply with theIndian Accounting Standards specified under Section 133 of the Act read with Rule 7 ofthe Companies (Accounts) Rules 2014.
+(d) In our opinion the aforesaid standalone financial statements comply with theIndian Accounting Standards specified under Section 133 of the Act read with Rule 7 ofthe Companies (Accounts) Rules 2014.

-(e) On the basis of the written representations received from the directors as on 31stMarch 2020 taken on record by the Board of Directors none of the directors aredisqualified as on 31st March 2015 from being appointed as a director in terms of Section164 (2) of the Act.
+(e) On the basis of the written representations received from the directors as on 31stMarch 2020 taken on record by the Board of Directors two of the directors aredisqualified as on 31st March 2019 from being appointed as a director in terms of Section164 (2) of the Act.

 (g) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:

 i.
 The Company has disclosed the impact of pending litigations on its financialposition in its financial statements.

 ii.
 The Company did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses.

 iii.
 There is no amount due to transfer to the Investor Education and Protection Fundby the